Dotty Fothergill

-Dorothy Ann Fothergill (born c.
-1943) is an American former left-handed ten-pin bowler who competed in the Professional Women's Bowling Association (PWBA).
+Dorothy Ann Fothergill (April 10, 1945 – December 23, 2025) was an American left-handed ten-pin bowler who competed in the Professional Women's Bowling Association (PWBA).
 In a brief career that was cut short by injury, she won 12 titles on the PWBA Tour, including six major championships.
 She was named the Woman Bowler of the Year in 1968 and 1969, and defeated many top men's competitors in exhibition play.
 She sued the Professional Bowlers Association in 1970 when her application to compete in men's tournaments was rejected.
 She was inducted into the Women's International Bowling Congress (WIBC) Hall of Fame (later merged into the United States Bowling Congress Hall of Fame) in 1980.
 She was also one of the charter inductees into the PWBA Hall of Fame in 1995.

 Early years

 Fothergill was raised in North Attleboro, Massachusetts.
 She graduated from North Attleboro High School in 1963.
 Also in 1963, at age 18, she finished third in The Boston Globes Ten Pin Tournament.
 She supported herself as a secretary at Walpole Lanes.

 In 1966, she got a taste of her future success, finishing third at the WIBC doubles tournament in New Orleans.
 She also joined the PWBA Tour in 1966, acquiring sponsorship from Lincoln Lanes in Rhode Island.
 She won her first professional tournament at the PWBA Papago Phoenix Open in March 1967, winning $1,850 in prize money.
 The following month, she tallied a record 2,409 in 12 games to win the women's division in the Sixth Annual Connecticut Cancer Bowlathon.